Other brands: Boostrix®

 Schedule and administration

 Adacel® is approved for use as a booster immunisation for diphtheria, tetanus and pertussis protection.
-It is not funded in New Zealand but may be purchased as an alternative vaccine to Boostrix.
+It may be purchased by adults who are not eligible to receive a funded tetanus, diphtheria and pertussis immunisation, as an alternative to purchasing a non-funded Boostrix vaccine dose.

 Adacel is recommended but not funded for: